Close

 • The Sir Edmund Hillary Alpine Centre showcases adventures from one of our greatest explorers of all time whilst showcasing this spectacular area.
 It also features a planetarium & 3D cinema.

-Christchurch is known as the Garden City, which isn’t hard to understand why when you visit the impressive 21-hectare Botanical Gardens found in the heart of the city.
-This city has had extensive rebuilds in the past 10 years due to the 2011 earthquakes, which resulted in 185 deaths.
+Christchurch is known as the Garden City, which isn’t hard to understand why when you explore the impressive 21-hectare Botanical Gardens found in the heart of the city.
+This city has had extensive rebuilds in the past 10 years due to earthquakes.

 Things to do in Christchurch: